 Walk away proudly Family Chef, your work is done for the day.

-Homemade chicken stock is like the reverse process of making bones stronger.
-Instead of feeding good, nutritious food for strong, healthy bones, we’re drawing out the nutrients from that good, nutritious food into a rich and incredibly healthy liquid.
+Making homemade chicken stock is the process of drawing the nutrients from good, nutritious food into a rich and incredibly healthy liquid.

-According to Nourishing Traditions, stocks contain the minerals of animal bones, cartilage and marrow.
+According to Nourishing Traditions, stocks contains the minerals of animal bones, cartilage and marrow.
 Calcium, magnesium, potassium, collagen and gelatin are just a few of these minerals.
-Actually, the mineral gelatin allows the body to better use the proteins it consumes, making it an essential nutrient for us frugal foodies who can’t necessarily afford copious amounts of meat in the meal plan.
+Actually, the mineral gelatin allows the body to better use the proteins it consumes, making it an essential nutrient for us frugal foodies who don’t use copious amounts of meat in the meal plan.

-To me, a cup of homemade chicken stock is like a liquid vitamin filled with trace minerals and healthy fat (seen above, partially solid)… except that there’s no arguing or whining when it comes to eating it.
+To me, a cup of homemade chicken stock is a liquid vitamin filled with trace minerals and healthy fat!
+YUM!

 Short on time?
-Make your chicken stock in the Instant Pot!
+Make your chicken stock in the Instant Pot pressure cooker!
 Follow this recipe.